Paradoxxs/Gitbook/forensics/windows/file-or-folder-opening.md

 ## Recent files

 Registry key that will track the last files and folders opened.

-RecentDocs
+Used to populate the information in the recent menu with the start menu.

-* Overall key will track the overall order of the last 150 files or folders opened.
-MRU list will keep track of the temporal order in which each file/folder was opened.
-The last entry and modification time of this key will be the time and location the last file of a specific extension was opened.
+RecentDocs key will track the overall order of the last 150 files or folders opened.
+MRU list  is order by when the file was opened.\
+Recentdocs is structured with subfolder of each file extension opened.
+The last entry and modification time of the key will be the time and location the last file with the specific extension was opened.

-.???
+.??? file extension

 * This subkey stores the last files with a specific extension that was opened.
-MRU list will keep track of the temporal order in which each file was opened.
+MRU list will keep track of the order in which each file was opened.
 The last entry and modification time of this key will be the time when and location where the last file of a specific extension was opened.
 Can hold op to 10 records

 Folder

 * This subkey stores the last folders that were opened.
-MRU list will keep track of the temporal order in which each folder was opened.
+The MRU list will keep track of the order in which each folder was opened.
 The last entry and modification time of this key will be the time and location of the last folder opened.

 ```
 NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\RecentDocs